globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/explanation.rst

    **Reference**: *production-costs.json*

-Costs incurred to produce the coffee during the last production year (calculated per kg of GBE)
+Costs incurred to produce the coffee during the last production year (calculated per kg of GBE).

 The simple approach asks only about the main costs in the production system that typically account for the vast majority of total costs (and the total amount spent on each during the last production year).
 By focusing on the main costs in a system, this provides a good sense of the economic picture on the farm without adding substantial detail to the approach.